bibleexchange/courses/church-history/200_persecuted-church/persecuted-church.md

 ### Justin Martyr

-{++Justin Martyr was a philosopher who became a Christian after meeting an elderly man who explained how Jesus fulfilled Old Testament prophecies.
-He was one of the first apologists, which is someone who uses reason and logic to defend his faith.++} He wrote several books which are still in existence that give us much information about this period.
+Justin Martyr was a philosopher who became a Christian after meeting an elderly man who explained how Jesus fulfilled Old Testament prophecies.
+He was one of the first apologists, which is someone who uses reason and logic to defend his faith.
+He wrote several books which are still in existence that give us much information about this period.
 One of his prominent works is _Dialogue with Trypho_, a treatise refuting the Judiazers (Rev. 2:9).

-{++He once wrote, "You can kill us, but cannot do us any real harm."++} He was beheaded in Rome in AD 165.
+He once wrote, "You can kill us, but cannot do us any real harm."
+He was beheaded in Rome in AD 165.
 His last words were, "I am a Christian, having been freed by Christ, and by the grace of Christ, I partake of the same hope."

 ### Polycarp

 Polycarp was bishop of Smyrna at Asia Minor.
-He was taught as a youth by the Apostle John. {++When the police came to arrest him, he treated them as guests.
-He fed them and asked for an hour to pray, but he took two hours.++}
+He was taught as a youth by the Apostle John.
+When the police came to arrest him, he treated them as guests.
+He fed them and asked for an hour to pray, but he took two hours.

-{++They brought Polycarp to the proconsul, who threatened to burn him alive with fire if he would not deny Christ.++} Polycarp answered, "Eighty and six years have I served Christ, and He has done me no wrong; how then can I blaspheme my King who has saved me?
+They brought Polycarp to the proconsul, who threatened to burn him alive with fire if he would not deny Christ.
+Polycarp answered, "Eighty and six years have I served Christ, and He has done me no wrong; how then can I blaspheme my King who has saved me?
 You threaten the fire that burns for an hour and then is quenched; but you know not of the fire of the judgment to come, and not of the fire of the eternal punishment.
 Bring what you will."

-{++The proconsul pleaded with him to say, "Away with the atheists!" (meaning the Christians), so that they could let him go free.
+The proconsul pleaded with him to say, "Away with the atheists!" (meaning the Christians), so that they could let him go free.
 Polycarp turned to the crowd that was watching and motioned to them while saying, "Away with the atheists!"
 Because he would not recant his Christian beliefs, he was burned alive in Smyrna in AD 155.
-Polycarp was the last link to the Apostolic Church.++}
+Polycarp was the last link to the Apostolic Church.

 ### Ireneus

 Ireneus was a student of Polycarp.
 He became bishop of Lyons (in Gaul) in AD 177.
-He stressed the fundamental Christian doctrines which were facing opposition from the Gnostics. {++The Gnostics believed in "secret knowledge" that only some believers would receive, but Ireneus reminded them that the Apostles taught in the open and not in secret.++} Some of his writings still survive today.
+He stressed the fundamental Christian doctrines which were facing opposition from the Gnostics.
+The Gnostics believed in "secret knowledge" that only some believers would receive, but Ireneus reminded them that the Apostles taught in the open and not in secret.
+Some of his writings still survive today.

 ### Origin